 Now inspect where you think they might be, is there any evidence? if you find the bugs keep a few as proof (in case you need to call a Pest Control company) on a piece of sticky tape or in a plastic bag, careful not to squash them… keep everything you suspect of having bugs or eggs in it in one room as much as possible.

-My recommendations for going into battle are a bug steamer, Fossil Shell flour, mattress cover, cheap plastic containers with double sided tape (tape from Bunnings) around the outside for under bed/chair legs.
+My recommendations for going into battle are a bug steamer, bed bug powder, mattress cover, cheap plastic containers with double sided tape around the outside for under bed/chair legs.
 Please read below for further explanation of these suggestions.

-Purchase some ‘Fossil Shell flour’ (DE) (Also called bed bug dust) which contains Diatomaceous Earth (make sure it’s food grade, the swimming pool stuff is very dangerous to humans) it cuts the bugs as they crawl through it, dehydrate and die within hours (similar to ant sand)… Place a thin layer of the flour where ever you suspect there may be bugs (rub gently to get some of it deeper into carpet), leave in place for a few months at least.
+Place a thin layer of the powder wherever you suspect there may be bugs (rub gently to get some of it deeper into carpet), leave in place for a few months at least.

 It’s important to kill them or you’ll have them forever, they breed fast…it’s not as simple as moving out for a few weeks to starve them, as they can hibernate for 12 to 18 months without feeding.

-In order to reduce the work load dramatically, invest in a mattress cover for bed bugs (vacuum mattress thoroughly before covering) there are some specially designed to trap the bugs on/in mattress (these are expensive AUD $120 for a queen size at Target stores).
-The chances of them being inside your mattress are slim, unless there is a hole in it (tape holes).
+In order to reduce the work load dramatically, cover you bed with a mattress cover for bed bugs (vacuum mattress thoroughly before covering) and tape any holes / rips.
 If you have a base on the bed you can get covers for this also (or vacuum/steam/Fossil Shell flour).
 I fashioned a cover myself for our mattress out of 2 fitted sheet mattress protectors (don’t get the really cheap ones, make sure the fabric is closely woven so as the baby bugs can’t get through it)… placed one on top and one under the mattress then sealed around the elastic sitting on top with strong tape, a much cheaper option (approx AUD $40 for the two).
-Leave these covers in place for at least 2 years after you think you’re rid of the bugs, just to make sure they’re dead!
+Leave these covers in place for a year after you think you’re rid of the bugs, just to make sure they’re dead!

 They will be hiding/living quite close to their host, more than likely on or in your bed frame/mattress somewhere (completely dismantle and steam slowly/thoroughly as though your life depended on it), or the lounge suite especially if you fall asleep on it, wherever their host spends time sleeping, they like to live where it’s dark and undisturbed (don’t sleep or sit anywhere else as they’ll follow you and spread through the house, better to keep them contained so as you can kill them).
 I believe they may come into your home in a bag/on clothing but will then make their home in your bed frame/lounge suite where ever you sleep (so don’t go crazy like I did washing/spraying/vacuuming everything in the house)….they’re attracted to the warmth of your body and the carbon dioxide you breath out whilst you’re in the deepest sleep.